 A workforce that began with handling transactions on prescribed SOPs have in these years become rich in experience and now have valuable insight into how various businesses are conducted, not only have they mastered their game of efficiency but have also educated and trained themselves on the craft to a degree that they now carry invaluable perspicacity into the world of the consumers and deep understanding of the technology that makes the customer experience come about.
 Cross-pollination of talent has graduated the industry into a formidable group, one that is capable of rewriting the rules of the game.
 This development is part evolutionary and part forced and therefore, not easy for everyone to get to.

-Time has come for the outsourcing industry to shed its dead weight of unskilled manpower, onboard forward thinkers and retain only high performers; the average and the below average must go.
+The time has come for the outsourcing industry to shed its dead weight of unskilled manpower, onboard forward thinkers, and retain only high performers; the average and the below-average must go.
 This industry has to prepare itself to walk out of the shadow of the transaction and shine in the light of experience.
 It is apt for the service providers to fight for increasing their share of influence, the only way for them to exist is if they muster the courage to secure a seat at the thought leadership table.
 A transition from a low value, labor-based output to a high-value intellect based outcome will have to be made.
 Service providers will have to become providers of knowledge and acumen and not just efficiency.

 Here are a few things that service providers should do to transform.